cristiandrami/CyberSecResources/notes/Practical Penetration Tester course/5 - Web App penetration tester/4 - Insecure File upload.md

 - if the it uses a wrong regex we are able to bypass it

-In this case the filter is done on the magic bytes, so the first bytes of the content of the file.
+<mark style="background: #FF5582A6;">In this case the filter is done on the magic bytes, so the first bytes of the content of the file.</mark>

-the idea is to insert our payload in the magic bytes of a valid image:
+<mark style="background: #FF5582A6;">The idea is to insert our payload in the magic bytes of a valid image:</mark>
 - ![[Pasted image 20250106161619.png]]
 - using the `php` extension and removing the useless content